mateo16/website/src/pages/blog/deploying-lightning-fast-python-microservices/index.md

 Most Linux containers in the wild are run as `root` which is a big no-no. You don't want anyone running with root permissions on your infrastructure.
 That's why we create a new, non-root user called `app` to run our application and switch to it by default.

-Finally, we add an "entrypoint" helper script that we pass the app's arguments to run our FastAPI server for us when the container starts:
+Finally, we add an `entrypoint.sh` helper script that we pass the app's arguments to run our FastAPI server for us when the container starts:

 ```bash
 #!/bin/sh